rdkcentral/firebolt-certification-suite/cypress/fixtures/docs/dynamicObjects.md

 **Note:**

-- These are all the supported fields but depending on the test scenario and glue code used none of them are technically required.
+- These are all the supported fields, but depending on the test scenario and glue code used, none of them are technically required.

+## Supported types of validations [here](./validations.md)

 ## Runtime Variables